Road Rules 2007: Viewers' Revenge: After filming

 Tori Hall married Brad Fiorenza on April 12, 2010.
-They have two children: John Brady Fiorenza (born on August 4, 2011) and Chase Fiorenza (born on January 13, 2015).
+They have two children: John Brady Fiorenza (born August 4, 2011) and Chase Fiorenza (born January 13, 2015).
 The couple divorced in 2016.
 Hall then married lawyer Dusty Gwinn on October 23, 2020.
 In 2021, Hall announced she was expecting her third child.
 Christian Dean Gwinn was born on September 26, 2021.

 David Leach moved to Los Angeles and is currently pursuing an acting career.

 LaMonte Ponder is a choreographer in Atlanta and appeared in an episode on The Real World: Atlanta.

-Flatley later was a contestant on Bromance in 2008.
+Flatley was later a contestant on Bromance.
 He died in 2014.